-Reduce Chordal Action with Pillow Top Chain
+Reduce Chordal Action in Chain Drive With a Pillow Top Chain

 Transferring products from one conveyor to the next can often times be a bit tricky, especially if the product is small in size or is tall and has a tendency to tip over.
 Besides having to “bridge the gap” between conveyors, there is also a matter of chordal action to consider.